ibm-cloud-docs/cloud-logs/README.md

-# cloud-logs
+# logs
-Documentation repository for cloud-logs
+Documentation repository for `logs``

+This repo is a working repo and contains source that will eventually be integrated with `cloud-logs`.